alexanderbelous/h3mtxt/README.md

 # h3mtxt
-Command-line utility for converting .h3m files (maps for Heroes of Might and Magic 3) to a human-readable format (JSON) or vice versa.
+Command-line utility for converting .h3m/.h3c files (maps and campaigns for Heroes of Might and Magic 3) to a human-readable format (JSON) or vice versa.

 This tool is primarily intended for HoMM3 mapmakers who want to add undocumented features to their maps.